openemr/openemr/API_README.md

 ### Multisite Support

 Multisite is supported by including the site in the endpoint.
 When not using multisite or using the `default` multisite site, then a typical path would look like `apis/default/api/patient`.
-If you were using multisite and using a site called `alternate`, then the path would look like `apis/alternate/api/patient`.
+If you are using multisite and using a site called `alternate`, then the path would look like `apis/alternate/api/patient`.

 ### Authorization